 2. Slurp up a bowl of Fukuoka Udon

 Another culinary highlight in Fukuoka is udon, a bowl of thick noodle made with local wheat flour in a mildly sweet broth.
 After all, udon’s birthplace is right in Hakata!

-While you are in Fukuoka, try a bowl of Goboten udon, a bowl of udon noodles with goboten which is a shredded bogo (burdock root that is battered and fried).
+While you are in Fukuoka City, try a bowl of Goboten udon, a bowl of udon noodles with goboten which is a shredded bogo (burdock root that is battered and fried).
 You can enjoy the udon at Noko Udon which is a local noodle shop that is affordable and opens 24 hours a day.

-3. Try other food that is unique to Fukuoka
+3. Try other unique food in Fukuoka

 - Motsunabe – a winter hot pot of beef or pork offal in a soy sauce and miso broth.
 You can add rice at the end to make porridge.
 The hot pot includes cabbage, other vegetables and chives.